jrachelr/portfolio/blogposts/scrolltop.md

 ---
-title: Scroll to Top Button
+title: Creating a Scroll to Top button in React and TypeScript
 # subtitle: Adding a UI element to scroll to the top of the search page
 date: "2023-08-04"
 # tags: